20 February 2012

 "And when he does, does he stuff his pockets full of jellies and jams, ketchup and mustard, sugar packets and non-dairy creamers?"

-"An ye never noticed dis until now?
-You know Maureen, I don't want to rain on your sunny day, but . . . and I say dis to ya wit da best intentions, BUT Frank be a packet hoarder and diner man who I believe be a married man as well.
+"An' ye never noticed dis until now?
+You know Maureen, I don't want to rain on your sunny day, but . . . and I say dis to ya wit da best intentions, BUT Frank be a packet hoarder an' diner man who I believe be a married man as well.
 Let me tell ya why, single men don't take da girl day hope to date to a diner unless it be late at night and dere be nuthin' open.
-Plus, I don't see what YOU see in a hoarder of diner condiments and such."
+Plus, I don't see wot YOU see in a hoarder of diner condiments and such."

-She said nothing, we walked in silence to the door of our employment and then once inside she said to me as we waited for the lift, "You are right.
-Oh my God, dat would explain all dose cracker packets!
+She said nothing.
+We walked in silence to the door of our employment, and then once inside, she said to me as we waited for the lift, "You are right.
+Oh my God, dat would explain all da cracker packets!
 I've turned a blind eye because I wasn't tinkin'.
-There be a term for dose who steal packets and such from diners, it be low end diner people.
-What it really be is thievery."
+Dere be a term for those who steal packets an' such from diners.
+It be low-end diner people.
+What it really is is thievery."
 And she sighed, her sorrow heavy.

 "Well, he not only steals it, he told me he buys it too."

-"Oh my God, those are called diner people elite, but when they do both they have an addiction going."
+"Oh my God, those are called diner people elite, but when they do both, they have an addiction going."
 She said seriously.
-"Those are called 'skitsophrenic' diner people, they are the worst kind!
-Dey dunt know but anything diner related and it's all about dose packets!"
-Then she thought a minute and said under her breath, "One ting, we never did go to da L Street Diner and we were by dere a enuff tymes.
+"Those are called 'skitsophrenic' diner people.
+Dey arr da worst kind!
+Dey dunt know but anything diner related an' it's all about dose packets!"
+Then she thought a minute and said under her breath, "One ting, we never did go to da L Street Diner, and we were by dere a enuff tymes.
 I wonder why."

 REALLY?
 'Skitsophrenic' diner people?
 Oh my God, what is she like?

-I parted ways with her as soon as I got back to our floor and then was accused of smelling like a stinky french fry by Ms. Jaio.
-Maureen came back to her cubicle sometime later, but I saw her in the back on the phone having a heated conversation.
-It wasn't the packet stealing that had her, it was the married part.
-And as it turned out I was right, he is married and here is the insult, to a diner waitress from the L Street diner, so that explains the avoidance of THAT diner!
+I parted ways with her as soon as I returned to our floor, and then Ms. Jaio accused me of smelling like a stinky french fry.
+Maureen returned to her cubicle sometime later, but I saw her on the phone having a heated conversation.
+It wasn't the packet stealing that had her.
+It was the married part.
+And as it turned out, I was right.
+He is married, and here is the insult: he is married to a diner waitress from the L Street diner, which explains the avoidance of THAT diner!
 Yup, he is.
-Old habits never die I told Maureen.
-I said she'd be better off without him in the long run and he was just too old for her.
-Really I mean, there is Patrick, well, there is.
-I think she thought I'd run back and tell Patrick she was seeing a corporate exec and he'd get all upset.
-But Frank is no corporate exec, he's the run-of-the-mill guy who never gets promoted.
-I thought maybe that's why he steals from diners, but no, according to Maureen he be a 'skitsophrenic' diner people or person.
-I dunno what Maureen was thinking really.
-One look at the guy and well, he's not Patrick!
+Old habits never die.
+I told Maureen she'd be better off without him in the long run, and he was too old for her.
+Really, I mean, there is Patrick, well, there is.
+She thought I'd run back and tell Patrick she was seeing a corporate exec, and he'd get all upset.
+But Frank is no corporate exec.
+He's the run-of-the-mill guy who never gets promoted.
+That may be why he steals from diners, but no, according to Maureen, he be a 'skitsophrenic' diner people or person.
+I dunno what Maureen was thinking, really.
+One look at the guy, and, well, he's not Patrick!

 Gabe